grafana/grafana/docs/sources/panels-visualizations/visualizations/alert-list/index.md

 Filter alerts by the selected folder.
 Only alerts from dashboards in this folder are displayed.

-### Show inactive
+### Show alerts with 0 instances

-Filter for Prometheus alerts with no instances.
-Prometheus alerts have zero (0) instances when in the Normal (inactive) state and these are hidden by default.
+Filter for alert rules with no instances.
+Alert rules with 0 (zero) instances are hidden by default.
 You can choose to show them by toggling this switch.
-If the Alert instance label filter is configured, it will take precedence and inactive alert rules will be hidden.
+As these rules have no instances, they will remain hidden if an Alert instance label filter is configured.

 ## Alert state filter